Close

 Lowell, MA

-The atrium is designed as a gallery/exhibit space and is conducive to community events such as open studios, film screenings and readings.
-Common areas in the building include a fitness area, laundry/community lounge, roof deck, artist workshop space and a landscaped mill yard.
-The elevators, doorways and loading docks are specified to accommodate larger items.
-The City allocated parking for Appleton Mills residents in the City's new Early Garage, which is across Jackson Street.
+The atrium is designed as a gallery/exhibit space and is conducive to community events such as open studios, film screenings, and readings.
+Common areas in the building include a fitness area, laundry/community lounge, roof deck, artist workshop space, and a landscaped mill yard.
+The elevators, doorways, and loading docks are specified to accommodate larger items.
+The city allocated parking for Appleton Mills residents in the city’s new Early Garage, which is across Jackson Street.

-Today the Appleton Mills is home to a thriving creative arts community and represents the largest affordable artist housing development in the Commonwealth.
+Today, Appleton Mills is home to a thriving creative arts community and represents the largest affordable artist housing development in the Commonwealth.

 Type